How to select an international Microsoft Dynamics NAV partner for your global business

 A true centralised model would typically suggest one system, with one server that all companies log into.
 The configuration of the system is managed centrally.
 Local requirements are met in the centre including

-Everything is managed by the central company supported by one Dynamics NAV partner.
+Everything is managed by the central company supported by one local or international Dynamics NAV partner.
 Local partners may be engaged to provide local language support (training and support) but they would not have access to code so any changes required would be routed via the central company.

 The second option is to deploy a de-centralised version where several standalone instances of Dynamics NAV are implemented.
 With a de-centralised setup, how control over configuration and